 Windows Vista- It requires up to 512 MB of RAM for Home Basis and 1GB for other versions.
 Microsoft recommends that up to 512 MB is required for normal working of this version but some user experienced better performance when used with 2 GB of RAM.

-Windows 7 and Windows 8- Microsoft recommends to use 1 GB of RAM for 32 bit version and with operating system and 64-bit version with 2 GB of RAM.
+Windows 7 and Windows 8- 1 GB of RAM for 32 bit version and with operating system and 64-bit version with 2 GB of RAM.
 Moreover many users find better performance by doubling the about of RAM.

 If you are upgrading your PC’s RAM then you need to check:

-- If the opening the computer and installing more RAM violates the warranty then certified technician you consider to do this job.
+If opening the computer and installing more RAM violates the warranty then you need to contact PC’s Service Center to do this job.

-Free up the Space- RAM is used less when few programs are running simultaneously.
-Some programs that you are unaware of which might be running on background find them by doing free scan with a handy utility.
+RAM is used less when few programs are running simultaneously.
+Some programs that you are unaware of which might be running on background find them by doing the free scan with a handy utility.